chipolux/dotfiles/minimal-raspi.md

 * OSX
     * `diskutil list`
     * `diskutil unmountDisk /dev/disk*`
-    * `sudo dd if=miniban.img of=/dev/rdisk* bs=32m`
+    * `sudo dd if=minibian.img of=/dev/rdisk* bs=32m`
+* Linux
+    * `df` to find removable disk, usually /dev/sdd
+    * `umount <path to disk>`
+    * `sudo dd bs=4M if=minibian.img of=<path to disk>`

 Slap the SD card in the pi and boot it up.
+As found on the minibian site, by default there is only the `root` account with password `raspberry`, you will want to change this quickly.

 Expand the disk:
 Edit partitions using `fdisk /dev/mmcblk0`, list them with `p`, delete the 2nd one with `d`, then re-create it with `n` as a primary partition, starting at the offset you saw in the `p` list, and ending at the end of the drive (leave it blank).
-Then use `w` to write, you'll get an error that the device is in use, is fine.
+Then use `w` to write, you'll get an error like `Device or resource busy`, that's fine.
 Now reboot so that new partition table takes effect.
 Once you're back in use `resize2fs /dev/mmcblk0p2` to expand the filesystem to fit the partition.
 You can verify using `df -h`!

+Cleanup:
+If you've mounted the disk on a macOS machine it may have left a `.Trash` folder on the boot partition, it can be removed.

+## Initial OS Setup
 This will probably take a long time but it's best to make sure everything is up to date: `apt-get update && apt-get dist-upgrade`